Audit and Compliance

 Dealing with incidents and intrusions by following modules from this Linux security expert domain.

 This knowledge domain covers the wide range of networking modules.
-From securing network protocols up to filtering traffic.
+From securing network protocols up to filtering traffic with tools like iptables.

 This knowledge domain includes the security measures specifically for physical defenses, like direct access to the system.

 Within the domain of reverse engineering, we will learn why and how to use this technique.
 From basic understanding on how binaries work on Linux, up to dissecting malware samples.

 Increase quality of your security efforts by using automation.
 This domain covers how to save time by using scripts and tools available on Linux systems.

 This is the first knowledge domain to start the training.
 It provides the foundation for many security concepts that can be applied to different operating systems.

 From design to deployment, this domain will cover the life-cycle of software.
 It is useful to both developers and users of said components.
 Although many Free and Open Source Software components will be covered during the training, these principles will apply also to commercial software.

 Learn how to break software and find common flaws.

 System management is the generic term for supporting systems during their lifecycle.
 It typically starts with installation, followed by supporting the system and finally decommissioning of the system.